Lapsed Donors Reactivated

 American Jewish World Service Uses Segmentation to Reactivate Lapsed Donors

-Media coverage of a humanitarian crisis – such as thecyclone – drives a surge of new donors to development and relief organizations.
+Media coverage of a humanitarian crisis – such as the Myanmar cyclone – drives a surge of new donors to development and relief organizations.
 However, reengaging these new donors once the crisis is off the front page can be a struggle.

 American Jewish World Service successfully converted many lapsed list members last December, by sending targeted messages connected to their original reason for joining.